 Use SL33K to grease all of the o-rings on the bolt and bolt stop.
 Apply only a thin coating, do not over-grease.
-04

-Place the bolt stop inside the fire chamber and make sure the fire chamber insert is fully seated.
+Place the bolt stop inside the fire chamber.
 Make sure the concave side of the bolt stop (shaped like the inside of a cone) faces the back of the marker.

 Slide the bolt into the bolt stop inside the fire chamber until it stops.
 Screw the fire chamber into the body breech.

 Place the Vision circuit board into its slot in the body breech.
 Its plug should be on the side of the board facing the rear of the marker.
 The clear emitter and detector should be on the side facing the front of the body breech.